 This Association’s Code of Professional Conduct (hereinafter referred to as the Code) consists of an Introduction and Preamble, and the Code itself containing specific ethical standards.
 The ethical standards set forth rules of conduct for the Australian profession of Certified Sexological Bodyworker (CSB).
 These ethical standards are not exhaustive.
 The fact that a given conduct is not specifically addressed by the Code does not mean that it is necessarily either ethical or unethical.

-Working in an official capacity as a CSB trainer, teacher, assistant, or organizer commits individuals to adhere to the SSEAA Ethics Code and the rules and procedures used to implement it.
+Working in an official capacity as a CSB trainer, teacher, assistant, or organiser commits individuals to adhere to the SSEAA Ethics Code and the rules and procedures used to implement it.
 This Ethics Code applies to CSB work-related professional activities including somatic sex education, individual or group work, teaching, training, assisting, supervision, consulting, and organizing.
-These work-related activities can be distinguished from the CSBs’ private conduct and non-CSB related work, which is not within the scope of this Code.
+These work-related activities can be distinguished from the CSB’s private conduct and non-CSB related work, which is not within the scope of this Code.
 The Ethics Code is intended to provide standards of professional conduct that can be applied by the SSEAA.

 Actions the SSEAA may take for violation of the Ethics Code include such actions as reprimand, censure, and termination of membership in the SSEAA.

 Sexological Bodywork is a unique form of somatic sex education utilizing a set of principles and the integration of body, mind, and spirit in its application.
-CSBs may perform in various roles such as teacher, trainer, coach, assistant, organizer, consultant, and supervisor.
+CSBs may perform in various roles such as teacher, trainer, coach, assistant, organizer, client, consultant, volunteer and supervisor.
 They work with a common goal of providing education and improving the quality of life for an individual and the world.
-The Sexological Bodyworker Ethics Code provides a common set of values upon which CSBs continually build their professional work.
+The Sexological Bodyworker Code of Conduct provides a common set of values upon which CSBs continually build their professional work.

 This code is intended to provide both the general principles and the rules covering most situations encountered by CSBs.
 It has as its primary goal the welfare and respect of the individuals and groups with whom CSBs work.
 It is the individual responsibility of each Sexological Bodyworker to aspire to the highest possible standards of conduct.
 CSBs respect and value human, civil and sexual rights, and do not knowingly participate in or condone unfair discriminatory practices.